jamf/NoMAD/README.md

 This gitlab page is used primarily for code storage and issue tracking.
 For the most up to ddate information on NoMAD, and installer donwloads, please see [nomad.menu](http://www.nomad.menu)

+***Current Version***

+NoMAD v.
+1.1(772)

+***Development Version***

+NoMAD v.
+1.1.1(778)

+***New Features in Development Version***

+- Norwegian Localization - build 778
+- Croatian Localization - build 778
+- Support for sites with no DCs listed.
+NoMAD will fall back to globally available DCs - build 778
+- Better support for < 10.12 systems and the Welcome Screen - build 778
+- Switch to Xcode 9 and Swift 3.2

 ***NoMAD***

 Get all of AD, with none of the bind!
 From now on you'll have no mo' need of AD.